JesCorAvi/Cthulhu-7e-character-creator/README.md

 <a id="english"></a>

-## 🇺🇸 Call of Cthulhu 7th Edition Character Creator
+## 🇺🇸 Cthulhu 7th Edition Character Creator

-A modern, interactive, and Progressive Web App (PWA) designed to facilitate the creation and management of investigators for the tabletop role-playing game **Call of Cthulhu 7th Edition**.
+A modern, interactive, and Progressive Web App (PWA) designed to facilitate the creation and management of investigators for the tabletop role-playing game **Cthulhu 7th Edition**.

 ### ✨ Key Features